top of page

 • Pork

-• Garlic
+• Seafood

 • Dairy

-3. A Gallbladder Problem
+3. A Liver and/or Gallbladder Problem

-Bile contains acids that help break down food, particularly fat and fat-soluble vitamins.
+Bile contains acids that help break down food - particularly fat and fat-soluble vitamins.

 4. Low Stomach Acid

-It can also lead to pieces of food festering in your digestive tract, creating gasses and providing food for 'bad' bacteria.
+It can also lead to pieces of food festering in your digestive tract, creating gasses, and providing food for 'bad' bacteria.

 Symptoms of Low Stomach Acid

-• Nausea when taking pills
+• nausea when taking pills

 • brittle nails (indicating a lack of absorption of minerals)